-3.4.2.
-During the present quarter, the average dolphin group size in NWL was much lower than the one recorded during the baseline period.
-However, it should also be noted that the sample size in the present quarter (six groups) was much smaller than the 66 groups sighted during the baseline period (Table 6).
+- 3.4.2.
+During the present quarter, the average dolphin group size in NWL was lower than the one recorded during the baseline period.
+However, it should also be noted that the sample size in the present quarter (12 groups) was much smaller than the 66 groups sighted during the baseline period (Table 6). - 3.4.3.
+With the exception of three medium-sized groups with 5-7 animals, the other nine dolphin groups were composed of small groups with 1-4 animals only (Appendix II).
+The three medium-sized groups were scattered at the mouth of Deep Bay, near Lung Kwu Tan and between Sha Chau and Lung Kwu Chau respectively (Figure 2).

-$2.3 \pm 1.03 (n = 6)$

-3.4.3.
-All six dolphin groups were composed of small groups with 1-4 animals only (Appendix

-II).
 This is in contrary to the baseline period when the larger groups (at least with five animals) were frequently sighted and evenly distributed in NWL, with a few also sighted in NEL waters.